uib/cetcarbonplanner/README.md

 #### "quantity"

 Asks the user to enter some number.
-The quantifier is what amount the number pertains to, for instance "hours" of travel time.
+The parameter "quantifier" is what amount the number pertains to, for instance "hours" of travel time.

 #### "quantityselect"

-This combines the two above, so the user can create a list of answers, where each answer is a combination of a quantity of an item selected from a list.
-An example is the travel question, where the user can for instance enter 4 hours of flying, 10 hours of driving and 2 hours of bus to one journey.
+This combines the two above, so the user can create a list of answers, where each answer is a combination of a quantity and an item selected from a list.
+An example is the travel question, where the user can enter 4 hours of flying, 10 hours of driving and 2 hours of bus travel.

 ### `Question`